 The goal is to ensure that each department has a voice in the initiative and understands the objectives and what's feasible.
 When selecting stakeholders, choose a representative group of people who are able to explain and disseminate this vision to the rest of the organization.
 The stakeholders should also be high enough in the organization that they're able to push the leadership team's agenda, whether that's to improve cash flow or increase visibility into how long it takes to process files.
-To build a paperless office in less than 90 days, you need the right technology and a strategic, six-step process.

 Without such a leadership team, the initiative is likely to fizzle due to lack of support, or get stuck in conflicting agendas.